 In order to prove asymptotic stability we can use the exponential controllability property, cf. Theorem 5.
-Suitable stage costs l are given by (34) or (49).
+A suitable stage cost l is given by (34) or (49).
 In both cases, the state ρ is penalized in the L^2 norm, which is well suited for PDE-constrained optimization as explained in the introduction.
-However, expressing the stage cost (34) in terms of the state ($\Sigma(t), \mu(t)$) instead of $\rho(x, t)$ leads to rather uncommon expressions, cf. Lemma 6.
+However, expressing the stage cost (34) in terms of the state $(\Sigma(t), \mu(t))$ instead of $\rho(x,t)$ leads to rather uncommon expressions, cf. Lemma 6.
 Yet, we strive to show that MPC does cope with these types of cost in this setting.